Buckminsterfullerene02/UE-Modding-Tools/README.md

 # UE Modding Tools
 A databank of every modding tool that has potential to be used across multiple UE games.
 Many tools were submitted by the lovely members of the [Unreal Engine Modding Discord](https://discord.gg/unreal-engine-modding-876613187204685934) - please join if you want discuss use of these tools or just general UE modding!

-Any category is not ordered by any means, and any tool that is not listed here, but should be, please submit a pull request.

 > [!NOTE]
-> The tag **[CU]** before a tool means that it is **C**ommonly **U**sed by multiple UE modding communities, so is highly recommended for personal use. <br>
+> The tag **[CU]** before a tool means that it is **C**ommonly **U**sed by multiple UE modding communities, so is recommended for personal use. <br>
 > The tag **[PW]** before a tool means that it is **P**ay**w**alled.

-> [!TIP]
-> If you want to know how to use some of these tools, make sure you check out the [guides section](https://github.com/Buckminsterfullerene02/UE-Modding-Tools?tab=readme-ov-file#guides)!
+If you are an UE game developer, and want to know how some of these tools are used to mod your games, please refer to the [developer guide](https://buckminsterfullerene02.github.io/dev-guide/).

+Categories are not ordered by any means, except for CU tools at the top.

+Any tool that is not listed here, but should be, please submit a pull request.

 > [!WARNING]
 > Some of these tools may be unmaintained and/or outdated, but are still useful for people writing their own tools and may want to see how others implemented their tools.

-> [!CAUTION]
-> If you are an UE game developer, and want to know how some of these tools are used to mod your games, please refer to the [developer guide](https://buckminsterfullerene02.github.io/dev-guide/).

 ## Packers & Unpackers
 Tools that deal with packing and unpacking the UE4 archive files.